 Informational reports are direct; the main point is first, followed by the evidence to support it.
 So that information flows easily throughout the organization, informational reports begin with a clear statement of purpose.

 The Case of Sean MacNeill: Informational Report

-Sean has gathered information from Misha and investigated the top three transit apps in Halifax.
-Maru has asked Sean to bring copies of the report for distribution at the strategy meeting.
+Sean (they/their) has gathered information from Misha (she/her) and investigated the top three transit apps in Halifax.
+Maru (he/him) has asked Sean to bring copies of the report for distribution at the strategy meeting.
 He reminds Sean that the memo report should address content, cost, and customer feedback.
-He shows Sean where to access APPFORMS’ standard memo form and reminds him that Times New Roman font is the preferred print font for the company.
+He shows Sean where to access APPFORMS’ standard memo form and reminds them that Times New Roman font is the preferred print font for the company.

 Maru is pleased that Sean has asked for clarification.
 Maru tells them that the company is seeking a niche in the marketplace and that typically the team looks at existing, related apps to determine their strengths and weaknesses and to identify the opportunity and threats APPFORMS would face in launching a new application.
 They are particularly interested in the interactive features of each app.
 They are also interested in customer feedback.
 The customer feedback, though often misleading, can reveal issues of usability and customer satisfaction.

 Sean creates a document in keeping with the memo format as well as audience needs: